 The quick response time of a web application depends on several factors, including web application content, internet speed, and the Web application code.
 Therefore we can see that the architecture of a web application consists of everything from the web server to the device speed on which the application is operated.

-The web application components can be categorised as UI components and structural components.
+The web application components can be categorized as UI components and structural components.